kylinrosling/web-dev-hw/Final/README.md

 Free Response: Summarize your work cycle for this assignment.
 I added the HTML document elements, meta tags, and linked CSS files.
 Then added divs and classes.
 Along with page-to-page navigation and a dropdown menu.
 Inputed structural and semantic HTML.
 Used a form, with input elements and submit button.
 Added images, used media and added different fonts and colors.
+I've looked over my code multiple times and I have all my colors and fonts but its not seeming to transition, and I'm not sure what i am missing that would fix my mistake